cookpete/auto-changelog/README.md

-      --issue-pattern [regex]           # override regex pattern for issues in commit messages --breaking-pattern [regex]        # regex pattern for breaking change commits --merge-pattern [regex]           # add custom regex pattern for merge commits --exclude-commit-pattern [regex]  # pattern to exclude when parsing commits --include-commit-pattern [regex]  # pattern to include when parsing commits, merge commits are be included by default unless "--strict-include" is checked
+      --issue-pattern [regex]           # override regex pattern for issues in commit messages --breaking-pattern [regex]        # regex pattern for breaking change commits --merge-pattern [regex]           # add custom regex pattern for merge commits --ignore-commit-pattern [regex]   # pattern to ignore when parsing commits --include-commit-pattern [regex]  # pattern to include when parsing commits, merge commits are be included by default unless "--strict-include" is checked
       --strict-include                  # strictly include only commits that match the pattern by --include-commits-pattern --tag-pattern [regex]             # override regex pattern for version tags